pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **Resource Allocation**: 10% of available capital and 10% of management time (but highest priority for decision-making).

-**Example**: The Enterprise Trust structure, Family Council operations, and succession planning ensure the Empire survives and thrives across 12-15 generations.
+**Example**: The Dynasty Trust structure, Family Council operations, and succession planning ensure the Empire survives and thrives across 12-15 generations.
 These are not revenue-generating activities, but they are essential for long-term survival.

 ### Transition Planning Between Horizons